goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 \end{center}
 </div>

-Such a term is deemed valid, if one can construct a typing tree from the given type and typing context.

 <div class="Example">
 Take the following simply typed term $\{y:\tau\} \vdash \lambda x.xy : (\tau \to \phi) \to \phi$.
 To show that this is a well-typed $\lambda$-term, we construct the following typing tree: